Code-Institute-Submissions/savasana_yoga/README.md

 10. To assist with understanding how to iterate over dictionaries using for loops.
 I credit a post on StackOverflow that can be found [here](https://stackoverflow.com/questions/3294889/iterating-over-dictionaries-using-for-loops)

+11. To help understand how to create a new dictionary based on an old dictionary, I credit a post on StackOverflow that can be found [here](https://stackoverflow.com/questions/16480420/create-a-new-dict-based-on-old-dict)

-11. To help understand Django's get_object_or_404 method, which ultimately led me to further understand using the try and except statement in the context.py file.
+12. To help understand Django's get_object_or_404 method, which ultimately led me to further understand using the try and except statement in the context.py file.
 I credit [this](https://stackoverflow.com/questions/36515187/django-get-object-or-404-or-filter-exists) post on StackOverflow.

 ## Acknowledgements